aRedBoss/Python_Software1_Project/README.md

 - **Fuel Consumption Tracking**: Monitor your fuel budget and consumption based on travel distance.
 - **Distance Calculation**: Calculate the distance between airports using geographical coordinates.
 - **Interactive Gameplay**: Engage in a loop where you can travel multiple times until you decide to quit.
+- **Scoreboard**: View a scoreboard of all players and their points.
+- **Random Events**: Encounter random events during flights that can affect your journey.
+- **Level Progression**: Progress through multiple levels with increasing difficulty.
+- **Arrow Key Challenges**: Complete challenges by pressing arrow keys quickly to earn points.

 ## Requirements